 Cats are thought of as a low maintenance pet.
 Unlike dogs, they don’t require miles of walking every day.
-Depending on your cat’s personality, he may not want any attention from you.
-However, if you think your cat doesn’t need to play at all, this isn’t the case.
+Depending on your pet’s personality, he may not want any attention from you.
+However, if you think your kitty doesn’t need to play at all, this isn’t the case.

 In other words, house cats have gotten lazy.
 Lack of exercise and mental stimulation can cause a multitude of health and behavioral issues in our pets.
-Don’t worry, it’s easy to avoid this with a little playtime.
-In this post I’ll explain the psychology of feline play and look at some of the best cat toys to keep them busy.
+Don’t worry, it’s easy to avoid this.
+In this post I’ll explain the psychology of feline fun time and look at some of the awesome toys to keep them busy.

 Why do cats play?

 First of all, what is play?
-The dictionary defines play as “activity engaged in for enjoyment and recreation”.
-So, the important question is, what do cats enjoy?
+The dictionary defines it as “activity engaged in for enjoyment and recreation”.
+So, the important question is, what do our furballs enjoy?

-Cats’ favorite activity is hunting.
+Well, their favorite activity is hunting.
 It satisfies a primal urge.
-Your cat’s wild ancestors hunted to keep themselves and their offspring alive.
-Although cats were first domesticated over 10,000 years ago, they have retained their predatory instincts (source).
-Providing an outlet for your cat’s desire to hunt will lead to a happier and more fulfilling life.
+Your pet’s wild ancestors hunted to keep themselves and their offspring alive.
+Although felines were first domesticated over 10,000 years ago, they have retained their predatory instincts (source).
+Providing an outlet for that desire to hunt will lead to a happier and more fulfilling life.

 The Benefits of Playing with Your Cat

 Playing with your cat can solve a multitude of behavioral problems.
-Cats often misbehave out of boredom.
-In some cases, “bad” behavior is just your cat trying to hunt something inappropriate.
+Animals often misbehave out of boredom.
+In some cases, “bad” behavior is just them trying to hunt something inappropriate.
 Our boy used to pounce on and bite at our toes whenever we walked around in sandals.
 I now realize he was trying to hunt them!
 We may be too big for him to catch but he thought our toes were separate little creatures.
-Now that I play with him twice a day, he’s less interested in our feet.
+Now that I run around with him twice a day, he’s less interested in our feet.

-If you’re sick of your cat running wild at night, try adding an energetic play session before bed.
+If you’re sick of your feline running wild at night, try adding an energetic entertainment session before bed.
 This should help settle your pet down.
 Since his hunting urge has been satisfied, he’s less likely to start chasing shadow “prey” in the middle of the night.

-If one of your cats is a bit of a bully, devoting time to hunting “prey” can stop him hunting the victim cat.
-In addition, allowing more timid cats to experience the victory of a successful hunt gives them confidence.
+If one of your furballs is a bit of a bully, devoting time to hunting “prey” can stop him hunting the victim cat.
+In addition, allowing more timid pets to experience the victory of a successful hunt gives them confidence.
 Playing also fosters human-feline relationships.
 It’s a fun experience for both pet and owner and allows bonding.

-Like humans, cats get a bunch of health benefits from the exercise involved in playing.
+Like humans, kitties get a bunch of health benefits from the exercise involved in leisure.
 Regular chasing sessions can help prevent obesity and keep muscles strong.
 Puzzle-style games stimulate your cat’s mind while scratching toys satisfy the urge to claw and keep the nails healthy.

 How to Play With Your Cat

-It should be clear by now that playing with your cat should mostly center on simulated hunting.
+It should be clear by now that recreation with your cat should mostly center on simulated hunting.
 Follow the natural progressiveness – hunt, catch, kill, eat.
-Try to spend at least 10 – 15 minutes twice a day playing with your cat (source).
-Here are some tips on effective cat’s play.
+Try to spend at least 10 – 15 minutes twice a day (source).
+Here are some tips on effective feline play.

 Step 1: Getting your cat’s attention

-Every cat has a different personality.
+Every animal has a different personality.
 Try a few different approaches to see what catches his interest.
-Older and overweight cats have less energy and stamina.
-You’ll have to work a bit harder to catch their interest but they still benefit from short play sessions several times a day.
-You can increase the duration as your cat’s fitness level increases.
+Older and overweight kitties have less energy and stamina.
+You’ll have to work a bit harder to catch their interest but they still benefit from short sessions several times a day.
+You can increase the duration as your pet’s fitness level increases.

-If you have trouble getting your lazy cat to play, try turning the lights down.
+If you have trouble getting your lazy fluffball to partake, try turning the lights down.
 Cats often prefer to hunt in the dark.
-Another way to entice your cat is to use a toy with catnip, or rub catnip on an existing toy.
-Don’t use the same set of toys everyday as your cat will get bored.
+Another way to entice your pet is to use a plaything with catnip, or rub it on an existing trinket.
+Don’t use the same set of games everyday as your feline will get bored.
 Use one or two at a time and put them away when you’re finished.
-Swap the toys every few days so your cat thinks he’s getting something new.
+Swap the toys every few days so he thinks he’s getting something new.

 Step 2: Hunting-style play

-Hunting-style play transformed the way I interact with my cats.
+Hunting-style play transformed the way I interact with my two.
 Even my lazy British Shorthair was captivated.
 The trick is to mimic the movements of a small bird or mouse.

 Swing the toy through the air, letting it land and hop on the ground.
-Keep your movements erratic and unpredictable or your cat will get bored.
+Keep your movements erratic and unpredictable or he will get bored.
 Vary your direction and speed.
-Never move the toy towards the cat.
+Never move the plaything towards the cat.
 Prey would never come close to the predator.

-One thing my cats love is when I hide the toy temporarily.
-Move the toy behind something so the cat can’t see it.
+One thing my two love is when I hide the toy temporarily.
+Move it behind something so he can’t see it.
 In most cases, your pet won’t be able to resist pouncing when his prey comes into view again.
 Laying out tunnels and boxes can help set the scene.
-Both cat and “prey” can use it as cover.
+Both kitty and “prey” can use it as cover.

-Some cats like to play fetch.
-If this is the case, use a toy that’s easy for your cat to pick up in his mouth.
-Throw the toy across the room and when the cat brings it back to you, praise him by petting.
+Some cats like fetch.
+If this is the case, use a trinket that’s easy for your feline to pick up in his mouth.
+Throw it across the room and when he brings it back to you, praise him by petting.
 If he doesn’t return it, bring it back yourself and throw it again.
-It will probably take your cat a while to catch on to the game, and some cats simply aren’t interested in playing fetch.
+It will probably take a while for him to understand the game, and some cats simply aren’t interested in fetch.

 Step 3: Winding down

-When you’re ready to finish a play session, let your cat catch the prey.
+When you’re ready to finish a fun session, let your pet catch the prey.
 If you don’t, he could get frustrated and not engage in the future.
-When your cat wraps all four limbs around the toy, kicks and bites it, he is trying to “kill” it (source).
+When he wraps all four limbs around the toy, kicks and bites it, he is trying to “kill” it (source).
 Wind down gradually, allowing the “prey” to struggle a bit before stopping.
 Finish with a small snack to complete the “hunt, catch, kill, eat” cycle.
 This will also encourage future engagement as your pet knows there’s a reward at the end.

-What to Look for in a Good Cat Toy
+What to Look for in a Good Toy For Cats

-The best cat toys are interactive – cats don’t like to play alone so you need to get involved.
-Toys should be around the same size as a cat’s natural prey.
-Feather toys mimic small birds while small fluffy toys look like mice and laser toys mimic insects.
-The bests interactive cat toys allow you to move the toy without getting your hand too close to the cat’s claws.
-Toys on a string or wand work well.
-Here are some other qualities that cats like:
+Good toys should be interactive – cats don’t like to play alone so you need to get involved.
+They should be around the same size as natural prey.
+Feathers mimic small birds while small fluffy things look like mice and lasers mimic insects.
+The best interactive toys allow you to move them without getting your hand too close to sharp claws.
+Knicknacks on a string or wand work well.
+Here are some other qualities that kitties like: